Sumtin/torrent-dvr/README.md

 # Configuration

-:warning: All containers can be accessed, and can communicate with each other, over `localhost`.
+:warning: Containers can communicate with each other over `localhost`.

 ## Quick Start